rodperei/minishell/README.md

-_This project as been created as part of 42 curriculum by frnicila and rodperei_
+_This project as been created as part of 42 curriculum by frnicola and rodperei_
 # Minishell

 This project is our own implementation of a bash-like shell.